ResidentMario/rubbish-geo/js/README.md

 # js

-This directory contains the `rubbish-geo` authentication proxy.
+This directory contains the `rubbish-geo` database listener.
 This [Firebase Function](https://firebase.google.com/docs/functions/get-started) serves two purposes:

 1. It listens to writes to the `RubbishRunStory` collection in Firestore, handing off data to the `POST_pickups` cloud function for processing and writing into the `rubbish-geo` PostGIS database.
 2. In the future, it will act as an intermediary between the iOS client and the `rubbish-geo` service.